Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 2/4/2025

 I did not do anathing today , i was busy at work but hey at least i installed the anki deck to practice.

+## 2/5/2025

+I did seven labs today and i finishesd with the Networks fundamentals labs on Boson.
+I'll try to perhap do one more lab later.
+But i will  concentrate on flahcards on Anki for the rest of the day we will see if i can do one more lab later.
+I did one lab in the Network Access modules.
+I did some flashcard but i am  kinda limmited for the moment , i have to get premium to be fully operational.